shaefelinger/codepedia/src/VUE/vue project-structure.md

 ## Structure of the Vue Project

 - **node_modules** directory - all the libraries
 - **public** directory - any static assets you don’t want to be run through Webpack
 - **src** directory - all the application code
 - put the majority of your assets, such as images and fonts, in the **assets** directory so they can be optimized by Webpack.
 - **components** directory is where we store the components
 - **Views** holds the different views/pages
 - **App.vue** is the root component
 - **router** handles router
 - **store** - vuex
 - **main.js** renders app and mounts it to the dom

+in bigger Projects:

+- use Subfolders for Components, eg `UI`,`layout`, etc

 ---